At first glance, viscosity seems like a fairly simple concept. It helps describe how thick a product is, or how well it flows. That's all, right?

 You test dynamic viscosity when you want to know the internal resistance of a fluid, or the force required to move one plane of the liquid over another.

-The measurement of dynamic viscosity is most useful for liquids which change their apparent characteristics as force or pressure is applied.
+The measurement of dynamic viscosity is most useful for liquids that change their apparent characteristics as force or pressure is applied.
 These liquids are known as non-Newtonian fluids.
 Non-Newtonian fluids are sensitive to changes in the amount of force exerted on them, and can sometimes even permanently change their viscosity if a constant force has been has been exerted on them over a period of time.

 An example of the importance of dynamic viscosity measurement is to indicate the proper flow characteristics of ketchup.
 This product needs to have lower viscosity as it flows, to get it out of the bottle, but needs to be thick (or not as inclined to flow) when sitting on the burger.
 Testing the viscosity of the ketchup at different speeds (equating to different levels of force) will help ensure that the ketchup is behaving as it should.